sergejey/majordomo-rpi-install/README.md

 Prerequisites
 * Raspbian OS image should be installed
 * SSH enabled (in case of headless setup see instructions below)
+* It is recommended to do an update before running installation (_sudo apt update && sudo apt full-upgrade -y && sudo reboot_)

 Usage:
 ```